 See Also: Best 5 Cat Play Houses (Reviews)

-Although the state laws cannot tell you how many cats you’re allowed to own, they can lay down rules for the conditions you need to maintain for your cats.
+Although state laws cannot tell you how many cats you can own, they can establish guidelines for the conditions you must provide for your cats.

 Most states have laws that prohibit animal abuse; however, what qualifies as abuse will depend on what state you’re living in.